Redfern railway station

 Redfern railway station is a heritage-listed former railway bridge and now railway station located on the Main Suburban railway line in the Inner City Sydney suburb of Redfern in the City of Sydney local government area of New South Wales, Australia.
 It was designed by John Whitton and built by Department of Railways.
 It is also known as Redfern Railway Station group and Tenterfield railway.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 The station that opened on 26 September 1855 is located on what was originally the Illawarra line.
 It is now served by all Sydney Trains lines except the Cumberland Line and the airport branch of the Airport & South Line.
 Some NSW TrainLink Intercity services also call at the station.

 History

-History of Redfern suburb

-Redfern's natural landscape was defined by sand hills and swamps.
-The Carrahdigang, more widely known as the Cadigal people, valued the area for its abundant supply of food.

-The name Redfern originates from an early land grant to William Redfern in 1817.
-It was previously known as Roberts Farm and Boxley's Swamp.
-William Redfern (1774?-1833) was a surgeon's mate in the Royal Navy and was aboard HMS Standard when its crew took part in the revolt in 1797 known as the Mutiny of the Nore.
-Because he had advised the men to be more united, he was included among leaders who were court-martialled.
-Although sentenced to death, he was reprieved because of his youth and in 1801 arrived in Sydney as a convict.
-He served on Norfolk Island as an assistant surgeon.
-In 1803 he was pardoned, but remained on the island until 1808, when he returned to Sydney and was appointed assistant surgeon after being examined in medicine and surgery by Surgeons Jamison, Harris and Bohan.